alfille/distance/README.md

 Dr. Albert Mao found [known results](https://mathworld.wolfram.com/HypercubeLinePicking.html) for the 2-norm with low dimension and bounds for arbitrary dimension.
 ![Analytic](images/Known.png)

+Here the results have been normalized to sqrt(dimension).
 Interestly, MontiCarlo simulation gives a much better estimate.

 ## Further